caestrella1/pac-man/README.md

 - [Simple Collision Detection for SFML 2](https://github.com/SFML/SFML/wiki/Source:-Simple-Collision-Detection-for-SFML-2) by Nick Koirala and ahnonay.

 ### Known Issues
-- Characters sometimes wander off the grid.
+- Characters move slowly on low-resolution displays.
+This is a compatibility issue with SFML.
-- Ghosts move semi-randomly (Algorithm will eventually be implemented).
+- Ghosts move semi-randomly (Pathfinding Algorithm may eventually be implemented).